Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 Access Point Mode Configuration
 -------------------------------

-In Access Point you can either enable DHCP (the WIFI Extension 2.0 will run a DHCP server) or static IP.
+In Access Point mode you can either enable DHCP (the WIFI Extension 2.0 will run a DHCP server) or static IP.
 If you choose static IP, please make sure that the client uses a IP, subnet mask and gateway which is compatible to the static WIFI Extension 2.0 network.